owid/energy-data/README.md

 ## Changelog

+- On May 30, 2025:
+  - Updated Ember's yearly electricity data, which includes data for 2024.
 - On September 5, 2024:
   - Added per capita electricity demand, from Ember's yearly electricity data.
 - On August 30, 2024: